Red Dead Redemption - Review

 For practically the entire game, you are with John, doing all the main and side missions, getting enveloped in the environment, and latching on to him as a character.
 They reward you for doing all these quests and challenges with new weapons, badass outfits, and enhanced abilities.
 You build John up as you go through the game so that as he experiences the various trials and rewards, so do you.

 Yet, when John is killed, the game doesn't really end.
 Instead, you take control of his son, Jack, four years after John's murder.
 Jack inherits everything from his father: money, abilities, guns, outfits.
 He's identical in every way when it comes to game mechanics.
 However, he is not the same character who earned all these rewards.
 He's not John Marston, who proved throughout the game to be a likable character.
-In fact, Jack Marston made some bad first impressions when he first makes his appearance in the game.
+In fact, Jack Marston made some bad first impressions when he first made his appearance in the game.

 The character of Jack Marston isn't introduced until the final chapter of the story.
 He's mentioned in dialogue beforehand, but the players don't see him until the last chapter as John.
-During this time, he's a young, rebellious, immature, and stupid 15 year-old who, while probably an accurate depiction of a dumbshit teenager in the Old West, get's annoying real quick.
-Hormonal and bipolar, the crap he says to his dad goes immediately from loving and friendly to hostile and bitter and visa versa.
+During this time, he's a young, rebellious, immature, and stupid 15-year-old who, while probably an accurate depiction of a dumbsh*t teenager in the Old West, gets annoying real quick.
+Hormonal and bipolar, the crap he says to his dad goes immediately from loving and friendly to hostile and bitter and vice versa.
 The whole point of this game's chapter is to both emphasize John's desire to finally be at peace in his new life and to provide all the necessary details to Jack's character sheet before he takes over.
 This wouldn't be as much of a problem if Rockstar hadn't decided to emphasize his attitude and age so much and focused more on the details.
 There were different ways in which Jack could have shown how he craved his father's respect and would be righteously vengeful for his death, or how Jack was still an idealist who loved to read books and didn't trust the government, without having to make him an ungrateful and irrationally dumb teenager.

 So when we finally take control of Jack 4 years after his father's death, he's still only 19.
-While he's certainly seen horrible things and its understandable that he would now have mental issues that might make him appear as hardened individual, it's hard to shake off the first impressions we only just got of that character.
+While he's certainly seen horrible things and it’s understandable that he would now have issues that might make him appear as a hardened individual, it's hard to shake off the first impressions we only just got of that character.
 The angry things he says when he shoots government officials, the more eloquent vocabulary that would come from being an avid book reader, and the distaste for prostitution he has based on what he thinks his parents would say all add to his character, certainly.
-Yet it just makes me wonder why Rockstar decided to even bother to put all the angsty teenager crap in there at all for him, because those details don't have much of an effect on his older self at all.
+Yet it just makes me wonder why Rockstar decided to even bother to put all the angsty teenager crap in there at all for him because those details don't have much of an effect on his older self at all.
 All it does is make me like him less than the original protagonist, whose cool outfits he's now wearing.

 Red_Dead_Redemption_Jack_Marston-1038x576.png